-This tomato galette is a labor of love for me!
+This easy heirloom tomato galette with pie crust is a labor of love for me!
 A few years ago I began a small raised-bed backyard garden.
-At first I only grew herbs and flowers, and then last year I tried out kale and shishito peppers, and now this year I’m trying heirloom tomatoes for the first time!
-Once I had enough for a small harvest, I knew that this heirloom tomato galette was exactly what I wanted to make!
+Once I had enough for a small harvest, I knew that this easy tomato galette was exactly what I wanted to make!

 This tomato galette features heirloom tomatoes of various sizes, a mascarpone filling with lemon and garlic, and a flaky, all-butter herb crust.
 The galette is topped with herbs straight from my garden, but you can use whatever fresh herbs you like!